stucco/dev-setup/README.md

 ## Notes

+### VPN

+The Cisco VPN, and maybe others, may screw up the ability to access the guest from the host OS.
+Turn off the VPN and maybe restart.

 ### Berkshelf

 Vagrant uses [Berkshelf](http://berkshelf.com/) to manage the Chef cookbooks, which define how applications are installed on the VM.
 To get new versions of cookbooks, you will need to delete the `Berksfile.lock` file, which locks in the versions of the cookbooks that are used.